Mother and Child Reunion: Production

 The song was recorded at Dynamic Sounds Studios at Torrington Bridge in Kingston, Jamaica, with Jimmy Cliff's backing group.
 Guitarist Huks ("Hux") Brown and bass guitarist Jackie Jackson were also long-time members of Toots & the Maytals.
 Cissy Houston sang background vocals on the recording.
 The song was recorded before writing lyrics, which was unusual for Simon.
-He had previously hoped to make "Why Don't You Write Me" – a song recorded with Art Garfunkel on Bridge over Troubled Water – sound like a Jamaican song, but felt it ended up sounding like a "bad imitation."
+He had previously hoped to make "Why Don't You Write Me" – a song recorded with Art Garfunkel on Bridge over Troubled Water – sound like a Jamaican song, but felt it ended up sounding like a "bad imitation".
 Simon was instructed by the musicians on the differences among reggae, ska, and bluebeat.
 He felt awkward at first because he was "the only white guy there and I was American."
 The piano and vocals were overdubbed later in New York.

 Reception

 Record World said that the song is "quintessential Simon lyrically, but his sound is decidedly more 'teenage.'"
 Cash Box said "Reggae sounds galore from Paul's debut as a solo.
 Quite different from S&G material, but most assuredly a future Top 10."
+Billboard characterized the song as an "infectious rhythm ballad with strong lyric[s]".